Automata II

-Automata II is the ninth studio album by American progressive metal band Between the Buried and Me.
+Automata II is the ninth studio album by the American progressive metal band Between the Buried and Me.
 It was released on July 13, 2018 through Sumerian Records, and it is the second part of a two-piece album, the first one being Automata I, which was released March 9, 2018.

-The band also announced that they would perform at The Summer Slaughter Tour.

 Background

 On the release of the album, vocalist Tommy Giles Rogers Jr. stated:

 Through his official Facebook page, Blake Richardson also talked about the album: